New Hanover is currently exploring the possibility of becoming a Reconciling in Christ (RIC) church.

 How can I learn more?

-Watch the video presented during our February 18th worship to learn what becoming a Reconciling in Church means for Edina Community Lutheran Church and their advice for others traveling the same journey.
+Watch the videos below presented during worship or after to learn what becoming a Reconciling in Church means.

-In addition, the following video shown during the June 23 worship explained the origin of our Juneteenth holiday and the importance of celebrating the advancements of racial equality for black and brown people (in alignment with the RIC mission).
+Shown during worship, this video explains the origin of our Juneteenth holiday and the importance of celebrating the advancements of racial equality for black and brown people (in alignment with the RIC mission).

 Feel free to contact any New Hanover Evangelical Lutheran Church RIC core team member below for more information about our journey:

-Sharon Tracey, Diane Bealer, Janet Psota, Josh Young, Rick Hausch or Pastor Scott.
+Sharon Tracey, Diane Bealer, Janet Psota, Josh Young, Rick Hausch, Dee Singley or Pastor Scott.